elysiajs/documentation/docs/life-cycle/before-handle.md

 ## Guard resolve

-As resole is not available in local hook, it's recommended to use guard to encapsulate the **resolve** event.
+As resolve is not available in local hook, it's recommended to use guard to encapsulate the **resolve** event.

 ```typescript
 import { Elysia } from 'elysia'